TheRustyStorm/PathTracer/README.md

 - PIXEL_SAMPLES 1 : How many samples per Pixel shall be made?
 - RAY_SAMPLES 20 : How many samples per Ray shall be collected?
 - IGNORE_EVERYTHING_BUT_EMISSION : If you define this, the program speeds up drastically, at the cost of spheres not casting correct lights.
 See the example pictures
+- IMAGE_WIDTH 1000 : Width of the Image in Pixel
+- IMAGE_HEIGHT 700 : Height of the Image in Pixel

 ## Getting Started